glpi-project/docdev/source/index.rst

 ..
-GLPi Developer Documentation documentation master file, created by sphinx-quickstart on Thu Sep 29 12:02:29 2016.
+GLPI Developer Documentation documentation master file, created by sphinx-quickstart on Thu Sep 29 12:02:29 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-GLPi Developer Documentation
+GLPI Developer Documentation
 ============================

 .. image:: /_static/images/glpi.png
-   :alt: GLPi
+   :alt: GLPI
    :align: center

 .. toctree::